alhajee/ckan/doc/theming/javascript.rst

       `DOM ready <http://api.jquery.com/ready/>`_.

 2. Include the |javascript| module in a page, using Assets, and apply it to one or more HTML elements on that page.
-We'll override CKAN's ``package_item.html`` template snippet to insert our module whenever a package is rendered as part of a list of packages (for example, on the dataset search page).
+We'll override FMLD's ``package_item.html`` template snippet to insert our module whenever a package is rendered as part of a list of packages (for example, on the dataset search page).
 Create the file